Apache HTTP Server Version 2.5

 libraries or DSO libraries and named

-reside in a system directory (usually /usr/lib
+reside in a system directory (usually /usr/lib)

 and the link to the executable program is established at

-build-time by specifying -lfoo
+build-time by specifying -lfoo to the linker

 command.
 This hard-codes library references into the executable